Hampton-on-Sea: Oyster fisheries

 Oysters had thriven in the Thames Estuary since the Romans promoted them; they were sold in city streets and eaten raw.

-The Herne Bay, Hampton and Reculver Oyster Fishery Company was incorporated with £10,000 capital in £10 shares on 25 July 1864 with Frank Buckland as chairman and Mr Cholmondeley Pennell as deputy.
-1860–1864 had been a boom year for oyster farming, especially in nearby Whitstable, and the government supported the trade in 1866 by passing an Act to promote cultivation.
+1860–1864 had been a boom year for oyster farming, especially in nearby Whitstable, and the government supported the trade by passing the Herne Bay Fishery Act 1864 (27 & 28 Vict. c. cclxxx) to promote cultivation.
+The act, passed on on 25 July 1864, incorporated the Herne Bay, Hampton and Reculver Oyster Fishery Company with authorisation to raise £10,000 capital in £10 shares.
+Frank Buckland was the inaugural chairman, and Cholmondeley Pennell was deputy chairman.
 The company's proposals included five oyster smacks or yawls, a pier with storehouses, housing for workers and five freshwater breeding ponds.
-In spite of objections from local business competition, the company acquired an Act of Parliament and land at Hampton.
-According to the Act of 25 July 1864, the company had sole rights to dredge for oysters for 7 mi from Swalecliffe to Reculver and up to 3 mi – but mainly one and a half miles – from shore.
+The act was passed in spite of objections from local business competition, allowed the new company to compulsorily acquire land at Hampton, and gave the company sole rights to dredge for oysters for 7 mi from Swalecliffe to Reculver and up to 3 mi – but mainly one and a half miles – from shore.
 The total area under its jurisdiction was nine square miles, of which a third was foreshore, and it employed thirty-three regular men; sometimes up to a hundred.
 In 1865 and 1866 their chairman Cholmondeley Pennell applied unsuccessfully for extensions to these rights.
 Before selling the oysters dredged from the estuary, the company obtained brood oysters from Essex, France, the Netherlands and Portugal.
 The smacks took the oysters twice a week on Tuesdays and Fridays to Billingsgate.